Class Teacher - Mrs Hughes

 Along with reading it is also important that you ask your child open ended questions about the story such as who is the main character, what happened next, where did it happen?

-This term we are continuing to extend our number knowledge and all children will be working towards being able to count on forwards or count backwards from a given number.
-Our counting in 2's, 5's and 10's will also continue alongside we will develop our skills of number place value.
 We have regular quizzes and team competitions on our numbers so please do continue to support your child at home - its amazing how much they can remember in such a short space of time!

 The term will continue to focus on the children's skills of sequencing, letter formation and good sentence writing.